-2. Day Trade With The Trend
+2. Trade With The Trend

 Of course, when you do catch the top or bottom of the trend, you feel like a hero.
-When you do not, you feel like a loser trying to fight the trend that seems to go on forever.
+When you do not, you feel like a loser trying to fight a trend that seems to go on forever.

-Trading is not about heroes and losers.
+But trading is not about heroes and losers.
 It is about patience and persistence.

 - A trend trader must also be persistent in taking trades with the trend and not be tempted to pick the top or bottom.

 3. Passive Position Management For Day Trading

-A novice day trader should set the stop loss and target for each trade, and leave them alone.
+A novice day trader should set the stop loss and target for each trade and leave them alone.

 A beginner is prone to adjusting their stops and targets emotionally.

 More often than not, they adjust their orders because they are affected by the profit and loss figures blinking on their screens.